-- 12. Requiring voter ID would create an extra obstacle for the millions of people without ID in the electorate, which could increase disenfranchisement, decrease turnout and undermine fairness. - 13.
-In trials of voter ID requirements during 2018 and 2019 local elections, three different types of voter ID demands were tested: photo ID; mixed ID (either photo ID or two pieces of non-photo ID); or the poll card.
-In areas piloting the photo ID and mixed ID requirements, voters who did not already have such ID could apply to their local council for an identity certificate. - 14.
+- 16. In trials of voter ID requirements during 2018 and 2019 local elections, three different types of voter ID demands were tested: photo ID; mixed ID (either photo ID or two pieces of non-photo ID); or the poll card.
+In areas piloting the photo ID and mixed ID requirements, voters who did not already have such ID could apply to their local council for an identity certificate. - 17.
 The results of voter ID trials demonstrate that such requirements are disproportionate and damaging to democracy.
-In the 2018 voter ID trials, around 350 people were refused their vote across the 5 trial areas (not including around a further 680 who were initially turned away before returning with ID)9.
-In 2019 voter ID trials, over 750 people were refused their vote in local elections across 8 trial areas. - 15.
+In the 2018 voter ID trials, around 350 people were refused their vote across the 5 trial areas (not including around a further 680 who were initially turned away before returning with ID)11.
+In 2019 voter ID trials, over 750 people were refused their vote in local elections across 8 trial areas.12 - 18.
 Disenfranchisement resulting from compulsory voter ID requirements is a serious detriment to individuals' rights, and could also impact electoral outcomes.
 In the 2018 voter ID trials, the 154 people turned away from the polling station in Bromley alone is a larger amount than the majorities won by 13 MPs at the 2017 general election.
-11 Voter ID disenfranchisement clearly has the potential to significantly impact election results and the make-up of local and national governments. - 16.
+Voter ID disenfranchisement clearly has the potential to significantly impact election results and the make-up of local and national governments. - 19.
 In the 2019 trials, approximately 2,083 people were refused a ballot paper after arriving at their polling station without the required ID, and 758 failed to return with the required ID (36%), thus losing their vote.
-12 The figures do not include the unknown numbers of voters who were put off from attending the polling station altogether due to the ID regulations. - 17.
+14 The figures do not include the unknown numbers of voters who were put off from attending the polling station altogether due to the ID regulations. - 20.
 Given the sheer number of individuals turned away during voter ID trials in England in relation to registered instances of voter fraud, it is clear that introducing this measure is neither proportionate nor necessary.
 This was a point made by the House of Commons PACAC Committee in their report.
-The
+The Committee argued that the Government should not proceed with these proposals until the test of proportionality and necessity could be met: